nitaly31/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 # Project 0x1A.
 C - Hash tables 📚

-### Description
+### :pencil2: Description
 ***
-The hash table is a data structure that associates keys or keys with values./ The main operation that it efficiently supports is the search: it allows access/ to the stored elements from a generated key.
+The hash table is a data structure that associates keys or keys with values.
+The main operation that it efficiently supports is the search: it allows access to the stored elements from a generated key.

-### Requirements
+### :clipboard: Requirements
 ***
 * All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 * You are not allowed to use global variables